3mdeb/news-and-ideas/post.md

 Initial state
 -------------

-The last thing we must be aware of is initial state of process and this is platform dependent, but surely some details are common.
-Most likely we get fully initialized address space with all dynamically linked libraries already loaded (except those loaded in code of course), RSP in right location, etc. Command parameters are likely to be placed on the stack, however it's arangement may differ.
+The last thing we must be aware of is the initial state of the process and this is platform dependent, but surely some details are common.
+Most likely we get fully initialized address space with all dynamically linked libraries already loaded (except those loaded in the code of course), RSP in the rightlocation, etc. Command parameters are likely to be placed on the stack, however, it's arrangement may differ.

-For example in 64-bit Linux RSP would initially point at parameters count, and then 8 bytes pointer to each argument starting from executable name.
-This may be little confusing as it's not what you see in `main()` function which conform to C's parameter format.
+For example in 64-bit Linux RSP would initially point at parameters count, and then 8 bytes pointer to each argument starting from an executable name.
+This may be little confusing as it's not what you see in `main()` function which conforms to C's parameter format.
 The trick is that `main()` is not the entry point even if it seems so when you run `gcc -S`.
-Entry point is usually refered as `_start` and for C program it is automatically added in linking process. _start calls special libc call which load main from given address.
+The entry point is usually referred as `_start` and for C program it is automatically added in linking process. _start calls special libc call which loads main from given address.

-This is typical _start function.
-It looks the same for C prorams.
+This is a typical _start function.
+It looks the same for C programs.

 ```
 0000000000013050 <_start@@Base>: